 In “offline” cars, the entity extracting the vehicle data from the vehicle and subsequently processing this data will be considered to be the data controller.
 In general, this will apply to car service stations.

-Even if the manufacturer is regularly not responsible for the collection of data and not the data controller during the “creation” of the data, it still is to some extent responsible in terms of data protection principles, especially with regard to the concept of “Privacy by Design”.
-This is especially true because as part of its technical design possibilities (nature and scope of interfaces, accessibility) the manufacturer can influence the subsequent collection and processing of personal data.
-For this reason, if it comes to the technical design options, the manufacturers are considered to serve as a contact for the data protection authorities also in this vehicle category.
+Despite not being directly responsible for data collection and not serving as the data controller during the “creation” of the data, manufacturers bear some responsibility in terms of data protection principles, particularly concerning “Privacy by Design” concept.
+This responsibility stems from the fact that, through its technical design capacities, such as the nature and scope of interfaces and accessibility, the manufacturer can impact the later collection and processing of personal data.
+Hence, in terms of technical design options, manufacturers like to use sartorius scales are regarded as a contact for data protection authorities in this vehicle category.

 In “online” cars, entities receiving personal data are considered to be data.
 This is usually the manufacturer and eventually third party service providers.
 Specifically, when manufacturers offer additional services for the car and store personal data in their back-end servers, they are the responsible entity for this data processing operation.

 4. Lawfulness of data processing: The admissibility of the data collection and processing could in particular follow from Sec.
 28 para 1 sentence 1 Nr.
 1 or 2 Act and Sec.
 11 et seq.
 German Telemedia Act or result from the consent of data subjects, meeting the requirements of Sec.
 4a Act.